MrSkinny/example-jwt-node-auth/README.md

 1) Decoding the JWT encoded string - this will fail if it's a malformed string or doesn't match the server secret
 2) Fetching the user record matching the `sub` field, and then ensuring a token exists in `tokens` with a matching `iat`

-The second step ensures that a valid JWT token still won't authorize if the user signed out from that device previously.
+The second step ensures that a valid signed JWT token won't authorize when a user signed out from that device prior to expiration.

 TODO: If there was a database, you would want to periodically prune tokens that have expired to account for devices that lost the locally stored token and never send a Sign Out.